 So just like many regions in the world, the cities were now the place to be.
 No one was going to give these people their own houses, nor land and so these troopers began building their own neighborhoods right there on the hills of the metropolis.
 Just think, Brazil has more than 200 million people.
 That’s going to translate to a huge influx to urban areas.

 On top of the precarious start, there are a gazillion reasons that many favelas became the playground of drug lords.
-From a refusal of authorities to recognize the presence of favelas; lack of infrastructure; not providing education nor sanitary services; to exploitive informal employment in Brazil.
+From a refusal of authorities to recognize the presence of favelas; lack of infrastructure; not providing education nor sanitary services; to high levels of informal employment in Brazil.

 Drug dealing just became an alternative form of money in a place where the public policing services never ventured.
-Now now, I know the story is far more complex.
+Though, I know the story is more complex.
 I wrote a whole thesis on it, but for the purposes of our article, Visiting Favelas Responsibly, this is quite enough to give you a taste of the favelas’ complex, intercultural and ingenious upbringing.

 Updates on Favelas’ Situation

-Ten years ago the Brazilian government began a scheme called pacification.
-This involved sending in specialized community police units to well police the favelas.
+10 years ago the Brazilian government began a scheme called pacification.
+This involved sending in specialized community police units (UPP) to police the favelas.
 The main idea was to take away the alternative policing authority of the drug factions to make the favelas and the city safer.
 Like many new policies, this one was vulnerable to flaws.
-It was not all bad at all, in fact many favelas like the ones I will mention below are just dandy to go into, most of the time.
+It was not all bad, in fact many favelas like the ones I will mention below are just fine to visit, most of the time.

-In a great part due to the economic policies of the Lula Government, Brazil entered into the crisis later than the rest of the world.
+In a great part, due to the economic policies of Lula’s Government, Brazil entered into the crisis later than the rest of the world.
 A crisis so deep that we are only just seeing glints of emerging out the other side.
-Desperate times call for desperate measures and new drug lords have emerged, new factions have moved in from the North and unfortunately some people have felt no choice, but to turn to criminality.
+Desperate times call for desperate measures, and new drug lords emerged, new factions have moved in from the North and unfortunately some people have felt no choice, but to turn to criminality.